Romanchikus/aggregate/README.md

 ```
 ### As agent can make a mistake, we want to validate it.
 If user asks us why he paid so much for his subscription,

 we need to validate price and kilobytes/seconds data sometimes.

-to check is everything is correct by subscription id
+write an API to check is everything is correct by subscription id
-write an an API for it.

 True or False should be returned(valid/invalid)
 ```
 {
    "result": "valid"